mclevey/CV/cv.md

 article-manuscripts:
-- year: R&R
+- year: In Progress
   authors: 'Owen Gallupe, Noam Gidron, John McLevey, and Annika Hillebrandt'
   title: "Unpacking the crime-generating effect of exclusionary political rhetoric"
   journal: "Criminology"
-  status: "Revise & Resubmit, *Criminology*"
+  status: "In Progress"
 - year: In Progress
   authors: 'John McLevey, Tyler Crick, Darrin Durant, and Karmvir Padda'
   title: "How Political Beliefs Form and Evolve in Interaction Networks: A Generative Stance Model"